styladev/php-sdk/README.md

 In order to run the example locally on your machine you need a local server that supports PHP.
 To get a server like this you can utilize common software like e.g. [MAMP](https://www.mamp.info/en/downloads/) which will serve as a reference for this guide.

-Download the PHPIntegration.zip file or clone the the [Github repository](github.com/styladev/phpintegration) and extract it.
+Download this repository as [a zip file](https://github.com/styladev/php-sdk/archive/master.zip) or clone and extract it.
 Once MAMP is installed and running, place all extracted files in the “htdocs” directory.
 Alternatively you can change the path to the extracted `index.php` within the MAMP settings.

 ---

 As an example for this README we are going to use "Kiveda" as an client:

-* If your magazine is using a specific rootpath (e.g. /magazin is the rootpath for Kiveda) create new folder within htdocs named after that rootpath and place all files except the .htaccess in there__
+* If your magazine is using a specific rootpath (e.g. /magazin is the rootpath for Kiveda) create new folder within htdocs named after that rootpath and place all files except the .htaccess in there:

 ![folder structure within htdocs and rootpath=magazin](http://i.imgur.com/4lgoOVe.png)